 Sue ran for Fort Collins City Council in 2011 and plans to run for public office again in the future.
 She is a life-long volunteer.
 She Co-Chairs the Veterans Plaza of Northern Colorado, a project that pays tribute to all military men and women associated with Northern Colorado.
 She has volunteered for boards, business associations, and is currently a volunteer phlebotomist for the 9 Health Fair.
 She was a volunteer paramedic for over 20 years, a volunteer firefighter, and Director of Operations for a volunteer ambulance service.
 Her background and experience with manufacturing technology interpersonal, soft skills will be very valuable for her role in career services.

-Tiffany Burton is a Program Director at Ecotech Institute.
+Tiffany Burton is the Program Director for the Renewable Energy, Energy Efficiency and Facility Management programs at Ecotech Institute.
 She came to Colorado from Lafayette, Louisiana to pursue an engineering degree at the Colorado School of Mines.
 After graduating, she worked in manufacturing at Ice-O-Matic as a Manufacturing Engineer.
-In 2011, she came to Ecotech as an instructor, teaching PLC and electricity classes.
-After a year of working in the role of an instructor, she now serves in the capacity of Program Director of Renewable Energy.
+She joined the faculty at Ecotech Institute in 2011.

 Shawn Lamb is currently a Program Director at Ecotech Institute for the Wind Energy Technology and Energy Efficiency programs.
 He came to Ecotech from the Nordex, a German Wind Turbine OEM, where he was a Training Manager for Production and Field Services.
 He developed all curriculum for the US division of Nordex including courses in Turbine Commissioning, High Tower Rescue, Operations and Maintenance, Advanced Pitch and Converter Theory.
 Prior to Nordex, Shawn was the Lead Wind Instructor at General Electric’s Energy Learning Center in Niskayuna, NY.